birdwatching in nosara

 Nosara Biological Reserve

-A strong starting point.
-Shaded trails cut through dense greenery where bird calls mix with monkey chatter and rustling iguanas.
-Early mornings are best—the light is soft, and the forest is alive with movement.
+This area is a strong starting point for any nature lover.
+Shaded trails cut through dense greenery where bird calls mix with monkey chatter.
+Furthermore, you might hear the sound of rustling iguanas in the brush.
+Early mornings are definitely the best time to visit.
+At this hour, the light is soft, and the entire forest is alive with movement.

 Boca Nosara